This site contains affiliate links. Please see Policies for more information.

 I know that some of you are thinking, “it’s such a small amount, and I can’t live without it so I’m just going to keep drinking it in the mornings.”

-That’s your choice–but I’m here to tell you that just a little bit of chemicals and undigestible products in my coffee every morning is not ok with me, and if you’re truly trying the Fix as a lifestyle change, then change your lifestyle.
+That’s your choice–but I’m here to tell you that just a little bit of chemicals and undigestible products in my coffee every morning is not ok with me, and if you’re truly looking for a healthier lifestyle, then change your lifestyle.

 There are a few options you can purchase when looking for 21 Day Fix approved coffee creamers.
 If purchasing a store bought creamer, I advise you to get an unsweetened or “regular” flavor if available and use extracts (vanilla, hazelnut, etc) to flavor your creamer.